 Notes

-Once you add the dry ingredients, stir only until combined.
-Overmixing develops gluten and can make the bread dense instead of tender.
+- Don’t overmix: Once the dry ingredients are added, gently fold just until combined.
+Overmixing can make the bread dense instead of tender.

 Related